General FAQs

 Successful applicants write strong personal statements that demonstrate a commitment to the values and mission of the program.
 We look for a strong fit between the proposed graduate degree program, our available service sites, as well as fit with the personal and professional goals of the applicant.
 Statements that demonstrate an interest in one of our featured service placements or flexibility around service placements are more likely to be successful.

-The Peaceworker Fellowship covers annually 20 credits of tuition (40 credits over 2 years, which covers most Masters programs), a living stipend of around $21,000 annually, and health insurance coverage (year round for 2 years).
-This package is connected with a 20hr/wk placement requirement with a community partner organization.Because the Peaceworker program accepts applications from many graduate programs at multiple institutions, the benefits are not exactly the same for every program.
-The benefits are as described for UMBC, but for consortium fellows, the tuition benefit functions as a scholarship in the amount of 10 credits of in-state tuition at UMBC, which in some cases does not cover full tuition at other institutions.
+The Peaceworker Fellowship covers annually 20 credits of tuition (40 credits over 2 years), a living stipend of around $21,000 annually, and health insurance coverage (year round for 2 years).
+This package is connected with a 20hr/wk placement requirement with a community partner organization.
+For consortium fellows, the annual 20 credits are remitted at the rate of the institution of attendance.
+The credits are distributed as 10 credits each Fall and Spring semester.

 Fellows studying at UMBC are responsible for their mandatory student fees, approximately $1,000 per semester.
 They are also responsible for any additional credits (above the 40 credits of tuition remission) required to finish their degree.
 Those extra credits are charged at the in-state rate.

 For those attending consortium programs (at College Park or UMB), Fellows are also responsible for fees, which are approximately $1,000 per semester.
 Additionally, consortium fellows are responsible for any additional credit costs that are required for their academic program that exceed the tuition benefit of 10 credits per Fall and Spring semester.
 You can find the tuition and fees costs for College Park programs here.
-You can find the tuition and fees costs for UMB schools here
+You can find the tuition and fees costs for UMB schools here.